-At this time, Ascend Autism does not provide Birth to Three services, but we do provide early intervention services for any children aged 18 months to 7 years old.
+Ascend Autism provides Birth to Three services as well as early intervention services for any children aged 18 months to 7 years old at our Early Childhood Center in Hawthorne, NY.
 Given that most commercial insurance plans cover ABA-based early intervention services (like those offered at Ascend), many families choose to forego Birth to Three services altogether and start directly with ABA services.
 However, some families do choose to start with Birth to Three services since they are offered at no cost.

-Along those lines, Ascend Autism also provides continuation services for many children that were previously enrolled in Birth to Three services, but “aged out” once they turned 3 years old.
+Ascend Autism provides continuation services for many children that were previously enrolled in a Birth to Three program, but “aged out” once they turned 3 years old.
 Although many Birth to Three programs incorporate principles of Applied Behavior Analysis (ABA), the early intervention services offered at Ascend Autism are more focused on evidence-based programs and superior outcomes.

 If your child is currently receiving Birth to Three services and you are wondering what to do once they turn 3 years old, you should strongly consider enrolling your child into an early intervention program like the one offered at Ascend Autism.
 The Ascend Autism team understands how difficult transitions can be for children with autism.
 That’s why we want to ensure that your child is completely ready before they make the transition from Birth to Three into a more focused applied behavior analysis program.

 What Is Applied Behavior Analysis?